Processing by the First-tier Tribunal for Scotland Social Security Chamber

 What is being processed?

-Data will typically be details of an appellant, their benefit type, evidence which supports their application/re-determination, reasons for the re-determination and reasons for their appeal.
-The data will be provided by either the appellant themselves, their appointee or by their appointed representative.
+personal data.
+The personal data held by the Tribunal includes the details of the appellant, their benefit type, evidence which supports their application/re-determination, reasons for the re-determination and reasons for the appeal.

-The clerk to a tribunal hearing will make a digital record of the hearing using a digital recording device in accordance with the Social Security (Scotland) Act 2018 as stated in Rule 19 of the First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018.
-All participants in the hearing will be informed of the recording process and SCTS’ retention and access policy.
+The clerk will make a digital record of oral hearings using a digital recording device in accordance with Rule 19 of the First-tier Tribunal for Scotland Social Security Chamber (Procedure) Regulations 2018, as amended, (“the Rules”).
+The

-Processing of Chamber case information is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” in terms of Article 6(1)(e) of the GDPR.
+Processing of personal data in an appeal is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” in terms of Article 6(1)(e) of the GDPR.

-What categories of personal data are you processing?
+What categories of personal data are we processing?

 Where do you get my personal data from?

-The Tribunal may receive your data from the following sources:
+The Tribunal may receive your data from the following sources amongst others: